3 Calculating your relative's capital and income for care at home

 - Attendance allowance, constant attendance allowance and exceptionally severe disablement allowance

 - Carer's allowance

-- Personal independence payments (PIP) (including disability living allowance)
+- Daily living component of personal indepdence payments (PIP) (including the care component of the disability living allowance)

 - Pension credit